Letters from Lodi

-Bokisch Vineyards, Terra Alta Vineyard Rosado, Clements Hills-Lodi ($24) — Garnacha (this winery grows Spanish selections of Grenache) with drop of Graciano, adding up to a light, easy strawberry fruit quality enhanced by citrus and raspberry-like zestiness.
+Bokisch Vineyards, Terra Alta Vineyard Rosado, Clements Hills-Lodi ($24) — Garnacha (this winery grows Spanish selections of Grenache) with a drop of Graciano, adding up to a light, easy strawberry fruit quality enhanced by citrus and raspberry-like zestiness.

 Heritage Oak Winery, Barbera Rosé, Mokelumne River-Lodi ($21) — While possessing slighter deeper pink color than most of today's rosés, the zesty edge and sheer intensity of the red fruit aroma of the Barbera grape predominates in this impeccably balanced and refreshing wine.

-Klinker Brick Winery, Bricks & Roses, Mokelumne River-Lodi ($17) — Artful balance of the classic Southern French grapes consisting primarily of Grenache with Carignan, Syrah and Mourvèdre; light (not quite 12% alcohol), zesty and airy, with the barest whisper of sweetness to balance a mouth-watering tartness.
+Klinker Brick Winery, Bricks & Roses, Mokelumne River-Lodi ($17) — Artful balance of the classic Southern French grapes consisting primarily of Grenache with Carignan, Syrah, and Mourvèdre; light (not quite 12% alcohol), zesty and airy, with the barest whisper of sweetness to balance a mouth-watering tartness.

-LangeTwins Family Winery & Vineyards, River Ranch Vineyard Aglianico Rosé, Jahant-Lodi ($22) — Recent vintages of this wine have been on the fuller side (closer to 14% alcohol), which hasn't detracted from naturally zesty edginess of the Aglianico grape, nor from its effusive red fruit fragrance tinged with a somewhat exotic, almost musk-like note.
+LangeTwins Family Winery & Vineyards, River Ranch Vineyard Aglianico Rosé, Jahant-Lodi ($22) — Recent vintages of this wine have been on the fuller side (closer to 14% alcohol), which hasn't detracted from the naturally zesty edginess of the Aglianico grape, nor its effusive red fruit fragrance tinged with a somewhat exotic, almost musk-like note.

-Lorenza True Rosé, Lodi ($24) — Since its inception in 2008, this Lodi-grown blend consisting primarily of Mourvèdre and Grenache, with Carignan and ancient vine Cinsaut, has shot up to one of the nation's top selling dry rosés, found in tony restaurants from Honolulu to New York.
-The nose is consistently effusive with flowery, fresh tropical fragrances, and on the palate, an ultra-light feel (usually closer to 11% alcohol) and acidity of early-picked grapes give mouth-watering yet silken smooth, mineral infused sensations.
+Lorenza True Rosé, Lodi ($24) — Since its inception in 2008, this Lodi-grown blend consisting primarily of Mourvèdre and Grenache, with Carignan and ancient vine Cinsaut, has shot up to one of the nation's top-selling dry rosés, found in tony restaurants from Honolulu to New York.
+The nose is consistently effusive with flowery, fresh tropical fragrances, and on the palate, an ultra-light feel (usually closer to 11% alcohol) and acidity of early-picked grapes give mouth-watering yet silken smooth, mineral-infused sensations.
 And with raw fish or caviar nigiri sushi, this delicate yet bracing rosé is almost like heaven.

 McCay Cellars, Rosé of Cinsaut, Mokelumne River-Lodi ($35) — This artisanal winery produces four of five different rosés each year, all variations or blends of the classic Southern French grapes (Grenache, Cinsaut, Mourvèdre, Carignan and occasionally Syrah) from different vineyard sources.
 Due to a labeling mix-up, this particular bottling's current vintage (2019) does not mention the fact that it was sourced entirely from Lodi's oldest vineyard (Bechthold Vineyard Cinsaut, planted in 1886), but it was.
-Therefore, you can expect more than just strawberry-rhubarb character of the grape, but also the pungent kitchen spice (suggesting mace or cardamom) and faint loamy earthiness of these ancient vines' terroir, amplified by native yeast fermentation.
-An experience.
+Therefore, you can expect more than just the strawberry-rhubarb character of the grape, but also the pungent kitchen spice (suggesting mace or cardamom) and faint loamy earthiness of these ancient vines' terroir, amplified by native yeast fermentation.
+A total, multifaceted experience.

 Michael David Winery, Bechthold Vineyard Cinsaut Rosé, Mokelumne River-Lodi ($22) — Michael David's viticultural arm, Phillips Farms, has been farming the venerated Bechthold Vineyard since 2007.
 Since that time, they have perfected this rosé.
-It's hard to find a more graceful, silky, crisp, fresh and lively style of rosé anywhere in the world, while still managing to retain the singularly unique, intrinsic spice and earthiness of the site.
+It's hard to find a more graceful, silky, crisp, fresh, and lively style of rosé anywhere in the world, while still managing to retain the singularly unique, intrinsic spice and earthiness of the site.

 Mikami Vineyards, Rosé, Mokelumne River-Lodi ($29) — Made entirely from this west side vineyard's young, trellised Zinfandel; producing a deeper, almost coral-pink rosé with unusually intense Bing cherry and raspberry-like fruit fragrances, a crisp medium-full body that comes across as firm yet cushiony.